bigbluebutton/bigbluebutton.github.io/_posts/2015-04-05-html5-overview.md

   * Change the localization of the client

 Secondary features include
-  * Go into full-screen mode
+  * Full-screen mode
-  * Have responsive user experience on phone and tablet in portrait and landscape mode
+  * Responsive user experience on phone and tablet in portrait and landscape mode
-  * Fully support all accessibility functions (such as keyboard navigation) in an HTML5 environment

-Initial presentation capabilities include
+  * Support keyboard and screen reader accessibility functions

+For the first release, we are also supporting presentation capabilities to
   * Advance the slides
   * Go to a specific slide

 Like BigBlueButton itself, the HTML5 client will be fully open source.
-From the developers perspective, we want others to build up (and contribute to) the HTML5 client.
-To support developers, we will provide documentation on the architecture, installation (via packages), and setting up the development environment, along with support in the bigbluebutton-dev mailing list from the core BigBlueButton devs.
+From the developers perspective, this means you can integrate and extend the HTML5 client.
+To support developers, we provide documentation on the architecture, setting up a development environment, and installing on a BigBlueButton 1.1-RC (or later) server.
+We also provide in the [bigbluebutton-dev](https://bigbluebutton.org/support/community/) mailing list from the core BigBlueButton devs.

-Students and instructors can still join from Flash client on their desktop, laptop, and Chromebook.
-The HTML5 client is a full BigBlueButton client and can interoperate with other users in a session using the above capabilities.

-Click the image below to view an overview of the capabilities in the current build (as of 2017-05-15) of the HTML5 client.
+For a video walkthrough of what capabilities are in place as of 2017-05-15, click the image below of the HTML5 client.

 [![BigBlueButton HTML5 client overview (dev release)](https://img.youtube.com/vi/wD7KCdFRm00/0.jpg)](https://www.youtube.com/watch?v=wD7KCdFRm00" BigBlueButton HTML5 client overview (dev release)")

+You can try out the latest build of the BigBlueButton HTML5 client at the test server [https://test.bigbluebutton.org/](https://test.bigbluebutton.org/).

-# Subsequent Releases
+# Future Releases

-Building upon the first release, we plan to add additional capabilities in incremental updates that provide the following capabilities.
+Building upon the first release, we plan to add the additional presenter and moderator capabilities to the HTML5 client, including.

   * Upload slides
   * Whitebaord controls (pan/zoom and annotations, such as draw and text tool)